VIKL Logo

 The ideal setup is a two-tier model:

-2. Human coaching for some: reserved for complex situations, role transitions, or managers who need deeper work
+2. Human coaching for the deep work: for complex situations, role transitions, or managers who need deeper work

 In summary

 Individual coaching remains the gold standard of managerial development.
-But it can't support all your managers, all the time, at the moment they need it.
+But a coach can't support all your managers, all the time, at the exact moment they need it.

 AI coaching doesn't claim to replace it.
-It fills the gap between annual training that's quickly forgotten and individual coaching that's out of reach — so every manager finally has daily support.
+It extends the coach between sessions and fills the gap between annual training that's quickly forgotten and one-on-one support that's necessarily limited in time — so every manager finally has daily support.

 The question is no longer "human coaching or AI coaching?"
 It's: "How do you give every one of your managers the support they deserve?"